 In the early 1990s, science policy studies were phased out as a separate entity within UNESCO.
 As a result, requests from Member States for support in areas of science and technology policy were responded to in a less focused way.

-During the period 1988-1993, UNESCO’s Science & Technology Policy Programme (STP) evolved into a Programme on Science Technology and Society (STS).
+During the period 1988-1993, UNESCO’s and Science & Technology Policy Programme (STP) evolved into a Programme on Science Technology and Society (STS).
 This programme had three main components:

 - promotion of scientific and technological culture in society, which included the organization of the first World Conference on Science Journalists and the international seminars on planning science museums;

 - assistance in the management of science and technology policies and training of personnel, with emphasis on the provision of policy advice and establishment of regional networks for training and research in this field;

 The UNESCO General Conference, which brings together all of UNESCO’s Member States every two years to approve the programme and budget for the coming biennium, decided at its 27th session in 1993 to terminate the Programme on Science Technology and Society.
 The main reason cited was the need to concentrate UNESCO's resources on a smaller number of priority areas.

 The Director-General at that time, Federico Mayor, nominated a group of experts to advise him on the issue.
 This group submitted its conclusions in July 1994.
 It recommended that ‘…steps be taken as soon as possible to launch a programme on science and society, including the allocation of resources and the establishment of an appropriate supporting structure, so that it can be fully operational in the next medium-term plan for 1996 to 2001’.